Kinto/kinto/docs/api/groups.rst

     **Requires authentication**

-    Creates a new bucket's group with a generated id.
+    Creates a new bucket group with a generated id.

     .. sourcecode:: bash